MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 ### Inference

 Given a large language model (LLM) like [Llama-2-70b](https://ai.meta.com/llama/) by MetaAI.
-The name indicates key details about the model: It is the second iteration of the Llama model series, with $70$ billion individual model parameters as part of it.
-Before the release of the DeepSeek V3 and R1 models, this model was the most powerful one with openly available weights.
-This term 'openly available weights' means that the specific values to use for all the parameters have been published.
+The name indicates key details about the model: It is the second iteration of the Llama model series and it consists of $70$ billion individual parameters.
+Before the release of the DeepSeek V3 and R1 models, Llama-2-70b was the most powerful model for which the weights were openly available.
+This term 'openly available weights' means that the specific values to use for all the model parameters have been published.

-> This public approach is in contrast to e.g. OpenAI's ChatGPT, where the only thing a user may see and interact with are the inferences and inputs.
-Weights are not shared here.
+> This public approach stands in contrast to, e.g., OpenAI's ChatGPT.
+Here, the only thing a user may see and interact with are the inferences and inputs.
+The weights are not shared.

 Llama-2-70b consists of just two files:
 - `parameters`: This file is ~140 GB (2 Bytes per weight, datatype is `Float16`) and houses the weights, meaning the representations of the $70$ billion parameters
 - `run.c`: Within this file, a very compact code allows for training and interaction with the parameters through inference.
 Here, the programming language used is called `C`, but languages like `Python`, `C++` or `Julia` can be used here as well, theoretically

-> Beware that this duality of files is enough to house the entire model.
-You could download these files (on say your M2 MacBook), run the model and this would work just fine.
+> These two files are enough to house the entire model.
+You could download these files (on, say, your M2 MacBook), run the model and it would work just fine.

-To really drive the point home, one could just cut the internet access, then ask the model to describe a specific company or come up with a recipe or anything like that, and the model would answer.
-This is because inference is done solely using parameters.
-Text is solely generated based on the parameters.
-No external information is used during inference.
+To really drive this point home, you could just cut internet access, then ask the model to describe a specific company or come up with a recipe or anything like that, and the model would answer.
+This is because inference is done solely using what is represented by the weights.
+Text is solely generated based on the weights. **No external information is used during inference.**

 <img src="./img/Pasted%20image%2020231123104403.png" width="250" height="auto" />

-> With LLMs, the complexity lies in attaining the parameters based on which the model can generate text perceived as useful.
+> With LLMs, the complexity lies in attaining the weights based on which the model can generate text perceived as useful.

 ### Training

-The inference process could be perceived as logically simple.
-This wouldn't be the case for the training process used to attain the parameters.
 There's no inference without training first.
-Training is so complex that, other than inference, running it on your laptop is not advised.
+Training is so complex that, other than inference, running it on your laptop is not advised and often enough just impossible.

 Interestingly, MetaAI [published how they trained Llama 2 exactly](https://arxiv.org/abs/2307.09288).<br>First, we need text for the model to get exposed to and to learn based upon.
 This is done by crawling the web, downloading ~10 TB of text.<br>The untrained model is exposed to this huge set of text on what's called a GPU cluster.
 Think of this as a set of servers, each running multiple [specialized graphics cards or graphics processing units (GPU)](https://www.nvidia.com/en-us/data-center/a100/) (not obtainable at BestBuy).
 As it turns out, specialized GPUs are the best hardware we have for training.
 MetaAI used $6,000$ GPUs for $12$ days, which cost them around $2 million.
 This is relatively low compared to closed-source models.